-In these 3 examples, assume the patients met all the qualifications for Medicare coverage of SNF care listed on pages 13-14, including the 3-day qualifying inpatient hospital stay.
-They're then admitted to a SNF because they need skilled care, and are discharged from the SNF before their benefit period ends.
+In these 3 examples, assume the patients met all the requirements for Medicare coverage of SNF care (pages 7-8).
+They're then admitted to a SNF because they need skilled care and are discharged from the SNF before their benefit period ends.